seanken/CellLevel_QC/README.md

 `CBC:` Cell barcode

-`antisense:` Percent of reads that are antisense to some gene (excludes one that are sense in relation to some gene).
+`antisense:` Number of reads that are antisense to some gene (excludes one that are sense in relation to some gene).

-`intergenic:` Percent of reads that are intergenic.
+`intergenic:` Number of reads that are intergenic.

-`intronic:` Percent of reads that are intronic.
+`intronic:` Number of reads that are intronic.

-`exonic:` Percent of reads that are exonic.
+`exonic:` Number of reads that are exonic.

-`multi:` Percent of reads that are multimappers (excluded from exonic/intronic/intergenic numbers).
+`multi:` Number of reads that are multimappers (excluded from exonic/intronic/intergenic numbers).

-`unmapped:` Percent of reads that are unmapped.
+`unmapped:` Number of reads that are unmapped.

-`highConf:` Percent of reads that map to transcriptome with high conifdence.
+`highConf:` Number of reads that map to transcriptome with high conifdence.

-`polyA:` Percent of reads with any number of bases trimmed due to poly-A (does not count unmapped reads).
+`polyA:` Number of reads with any number of bases trimmed due to poly-A (does not count unmapped reads).

-`TSO:` Percent of reads with any number of bases trimmed due to TSO (does not count unmapped reads).
+`TSO:` Number of reads with any number of bases trimmed due to TSO (does not count unmapped reads).

+`spliced: ` Number of reads with a splice even in them (only counts uniquelly mapped reads)

+`percent_qual_cbc: ` Average percent of bases (rounded to the nearest percent) in the CBC over all reads with quality score >30.

+`percent_qual_umi: ` Average percent of bases (rounded to the nearest percent) in the UMI over all reads with quality score >30.

 `total:` The total number of reads in this cell.